Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

 \subsubsection{Collapse time}

-As discussed previously, one of the main reason why the detectability of the millisecond magnetar is time-sensitive is due to the rapid collapse of the magnetar into a black hole.
+As discussed previously, one of the main reason why the detectability of the millisecond magnetar is time-sensitive is due to the rapid collapse of the magnetar into a BH.
 It is thus interesting to look at the predicted time of collapse (if any) on our newly formed magnetar population, depending on the EoS.
-The results shown so far are based on predictions with magnetars with a fixed dipolar magnetic field $B = $ 10$^{15}$~G. In Figure \ref{hist_time_col}, we show the distribution of collapse time for three different magnetic field simulations.
+The results shown so far are based on predictions with magnetars with a fixed dipolar magnetic field $B = $ 10$^{15}\,\mathrm{G}$.
+In Fig. \ref{hist_time_col} we show the distribution of collapse time for three different magnetic field simulations.

-The characteristic spin-down time can be estimated as follows:
+Assuming that the spin-down of the magnetar is dominated by dipole emission, the characteristic spin-down time can be estimated from the dipole luminosity (Eq. \ref{L_dip}) as follows \citep{energy_injection_2, Sun}: